Arkaeriit/reflet/README.md

 R0 or WR is the working register.
 This is the most important register, most operations will either copy its value into another register modify its content.
 Its use is never explicitly mentioned in the instructions as it is assumed that it is used most of the time.
 Its reset value is 0.
 ### General purpose registers
 R1 to r12 are the 12 general-purpose registers.
 They are meant to store values used to interact with the working register.
 Their reset values are 0.
-### Comparison register
+### Status register
+R13 or SR is the status register.
-R13 or CR is the comparison register.
-This register is updated by logical operations and its Boolean value is used for conditional jumps.
-Its reset value is every bit set to 1.
+* The first bit is the comparison bit.
+It is set to 1 when a comparison instruction is realized and 0 otherwise.
+The comparison bit is used for conditional jumps.
+* The bits 2 and 1 are the educed behaviors bits.
+When they are both set to 0, the processor behaves normally.
+When they are set to `b01`, if the word size of the processor is above 32 bits, the processor will act as a 32-bit processor when interfacing with memory.
+When they are set to `b10`, if the word size of the processor is above 16 bits, the processor will act as a 16-bit processor when interfacing with memory.
+When they are set to `b11`, the processor will act as an 8-bit processor when interfacing with memory.

+Its reset value is  0x1.

 ### Program counter
 R14 or PC is the program counter.
 It contains the address of the current address.
 It can also be used to jump to a specific code address when forcefully modified by the user.
 Its reset value is 4.
 ### Stack pointer